All Episodes

 You're just not supposed to be a good little Republican and go along with the Democrat Party narrative, go along with the liberal narrative.

-Uh you're not supposed to speak truth to power.
+You're not supposed to speak truth to power.

-Um Wolf Blitzer himself got in on the action, hammering my dream team comments.
+Wolf Blitzer himself got in on the action, hammering my dream team comments.

-Uh this is from yesterday, the late edition show.
+This is from yesterday, the late edition show.

-Uh uh, but but Rush Limbaugh said this.
+But Rush Limbaugh said this.

-I'm gonna play the clip for you.
+I'm going to play the clip for you.

-Let's say it is Obama and Hillary Hillary Obama.
+Let's say it is Obama and Hillary, Hillary Obama.

-That's a position she's familiar with.
+It's a position she's familiar with.

-Therefore, you've got a woman and black, first time ever on the Democrat ticket.
+Therefore, you've got a woman and black, first time ever, on the Democrat ticket.

 They don't have a prayer.

-I mean, there'd be many people praying for them, but you know, the issue is Rush Limbaugh can a consistent pattern of division, a consistent pattern of trying to distract people from the real issues that uh are at play uh in this campaign and in the in the uh in the discussion about the future of America.
+But, you know, the issue is Rush Limbaugh, a consistent pattern of division, a consistent pattern of trying to distract people from the real issues that are at play in this campaign and in the discussion about the future of America.

 It's pretty consistent with what I've heard from Rush Limbaugh over the years.

-And uh after you go through town and you're throwing beads to everybody, you didn't go to the mayoral reviewing stand at the end of the thing, and the mayor's out there shaking hands, everybody goes by, and he had no idea I was there, had no idea I was coming.
+And after you go through town and you're throwing beads to everybody, you didn't go to the mayoral reviewing stand at the end of the thing, and the mayor's out there shaking hands.

-Well, it got my turn to shake his hand, smile on his face just froze.
+And when it got my turn to shake his hand, the smile on his face just froze as I was shaking his hand and the flashbulbs were popping.

-Uh and uh and Blitzer said, Congressman Jackson, what do you think about that?
+And Blitzer said, Congressman Jackson, what do you think about that?

 Republicans should distance themselves from what Rush Limbaugh said about Mrs. Clinton being on top.